 As expected, the \textit{FDR} of all techniques improves as the test suite redundancy level increases, indicating that the TSM techniques tend to perform better--achieving higher \textit{FDR}--when applied to more redundant test suites.
 This trend, however, becomes less evident at higher budgets ($80\%$ and $90\%$), where the \textit{FDR} of all techniques converge toward $1$.
-Random Minimization (with and without requirement coverage constraint) slightly outperforms other FAST-R variants but consistently falls short of \ourapproach.
-We also observed that across all minimization budgets and redundancy levels, Random Minimization with the requirement constraint consistently outperformed the unconstrained variant in terms of \textit{FDR}.
+Random Minimization (RM-Req and RM-NoReq) slightly outperforms other FAST-R variants but consistently falls short of \ourapproach.
+We also observed that across all minimization budgets and redundancy levels, RM-Req consistently outperformed RM-NoReq in \textit{FDR}.
 This demonstrates that, for our dataset, explicitly ensuring that every requirement is covered not only preserves full requirement coverage but also significantly boosts the test suite's ability to detect faults.
-In other words, prioritizing requirement coverage serves as an effective heuristic for enhancing fault detection under budgetary constraints.
+In other words, prioritizing requirement coverage is an effective heuristic for improving fault detection under budgetary constraints.

-Moreover, the analysis reveals that redundancy level significantly influences \textit{FDR} at lower minimization budgets (budgets below $60\%$), highlighting the importance of considering redundancy under tight budget constraints.
+Moreover, the analysis reveals that redundancy level significantly influences \textit{FDR} at lower minimization budgets (below $60\%$), highlighting the importance of considering redundancy under tight budget constraints.
 Notably, higher redundancy combined with low minimization budgets tends to result in larger gaps between the \textit{FDR} of all TSM techniques and the theoretical maximum.
-This discrepancy might be explained as under a very low minimization budget, the search space is severely restricted, making it challenging to assemble a diverse subset that both covers all requirements and maximizes fault coverage.
+This discrepancy might be explained as follows: under a very low minimization budget, the search space is severely restricted, making it challenging to assemble a diverse subset that both covers all requirements and maximizes fault coverage.
 Future research should account for redundancy levels when evaluating TSM techniques.